Are you looking for the best JavaScript web scraping library for your next project? You've come to the right place!

 🔑 Key features

-- Proxy auto-rotation: ZenRows's proxy auto-rotation is handy for avoiding rate-limited IP bans while scraping multiple pages.
+- Premium proxy rotation: ZenRows's premium proxy rotation feature is handy for avoiding rate-limited IP bans while scraping multiple pages.

 - Geo-targeting: The geo-targeting feature lets you bypass geo-restricted IP bans, allowing you to access content regardless of location.